12 Best Tapas Bars in Barcelona’s Gothic Quarter You Must Try

 You’ll notice the large barrels at the entrance and the rustic details throughout the two-level space.

-I sampled the cannelloni, patatas bravas, and croquetas, including one made with peas and mint that was better than it sounds!
+I tried the cannelloni, patatas bravas, and croquetas, including one made with peas and mint that was better than it sounds!

 The wine list is full of affordable local options, which makes it a great place to try something from the region without spending much.